 - i) WASH

 - ii) Food

 - iii) Emergency shelter/NFI

-- iv) Medical assistance
+- Medical assistance iv)

-Activities under this appeal are in line with the priorities of the Humanitarian Response Plan 2016 developed jointly by UN and Iraqi Government.
-Furthermore, recent information received from various UN and government coordination meetings confirms that there are indeed lifesaving needs in above sectors.
+Activities under this appeal are in line with the priorities of the Humanitarian Response Plans for 2016 and 2017 developed jointly by UN and Iraqi Government.
+Furthermore, information received from various UN and government coordination meetings confirms that there are indeed lifesaving needs in above sectors.
 In addition, ACT members have also prioritized protection and psychosocial support to vulnerable groups including women and children.
 Moreover, the kits and items to be distributed will be tailored to the specific needs of vulnerable groups.